v1xerunt/HOIST/README.md

 The model parameters are:

+``--use_ising``: (optional): ``true`` or ``false``.
+Whether to use the Ising loss to regularize the model.
+We found for some time series prediction tasks (e.g., RSV prediction), setting ising term to false may significantly improve the performance since the Ising dynamics may not applicable.

 ```--dynamic_dims```: List of integers.
 Dimensions of each category in the dynamic data.
 Ensure that ```len(dynamic_dims) == len(dynamic_data)```.

 ```--static_dims``` (optional): List of integers.
 Dimensions of each category in the static data.
 Ensure that ```len(static_dims) == len(static_data)```.